 Figure 6.10.
-Proportion of Engineers in each of the Risk Types.
-The Axial group consists of 7.5% of the sample (n = 120)
+Proportion of Engineers in each of the Risk Types (n = 120)

 Figure 6.10 shows a clear preference towards the Composed, Deliberate and Adventurous Risk Types that are associated with a self-assured, resilient, optimistic and emotionally stable approach to risk.
 Together these three Risk Types account for 46% of the engineering sample.
 Out of these, the Composed Risk Type was the most prevalent (16.7%).
 Individuals who fall in this Risk Type tend to maintain a calm and positive outlook despite difficulties and setbacks.
 The least prevalent Risk Types amongst the engineering sample were Carefree and Excitable.
 These are individuals who tend to be unpredictable, unconventional and inclined to act on impulse.
 They may be considered either creative and innovative or, at times, challenging and unorganised.